tears-mysthrala/Oroitz/docs/user-guides/gui-guide.md

 **Solutions**:

 - Verify the memory image is valid and not corrupted
-- Check that the correct Volatility profile is selected
+- Ensure Volatility 3 is properly installed and accessible
-- Try a different profile if unsure
+- Check the GUI logs for specific error messages

 #### GUI Freezes During Analysis